3rd-PARD-WEB-PART/YoominHwang/pard_3rd_yoominhwang_introduce/README.md

 # PARD Web HW1 Introducing Myself
-The references for color and font of this page correspond to https://pigment.shapefactory.co/ https://noonnu.cc/
+The references for color and font of this page are https://pigment.shapefactory.co/ https://noonnu.cc/